 1. A 6 inch outside diameter, 24 inch long 1/8 inch thick acrylic tube.

 I still need to get a top electrode for this coil.
 At this moment, the coil still has its top termination being the end of the AWG 27 magnet wire.
-If this wire is tucked into the top end of the secondary and bent upward so that its end is pointing upward, centered on the coil axis, and level with the top of the winding or a little lower, there is no corona at a peak voltage of 50 KV.
+If this wire is tucked into the top end of the secondary and bent upward so that its end is pointing upward, centered on the coil axis, and level with the top of the winding or a little lower, there is no corona or "brush discharge" at a peak voltage of 40-50 KV.

 Please read my Copyright and authorship info.